nalaknas/pickem-fantasy-automation/README.md

 2. Fill in your `SLEEPER_LEAGUE_ID`
 3. Optionally add Twilio credentials for notifications

-**Important**: The `.env` file is automatically excluded from version control to keep your data secure.
+**Important**: The `.env` file and all personal data are automatically excluded from version control to keep your data secure.

+## 🔒 Privacy Protection

+This repository is designed to protect all personal and league-specific information:

+- **No personal data** is committed to version control
+- **No league member names** are visible in the public repository
+- **No actual results** are stored in the repository
+- **Safe for public viewing** and cloning
+- **All sensitive data** stays local to your machine

+See [PRIVACY.md](PRIVACY.md) for complete privacy information.

 ## Project Structure